Home

 1. When to use EV/EBITDA or P/E Ratio

-2. Why P/E approach cannot be applied in most cases?
+2. Why P/E approach not be applied in most cases?

 3. EV/EBITDA can work where P/E does not work

-Why P/E approach cannot be applied in most cases?
+Why P/E approach not be applied in most cases?

 EV/EBITDA can work where P/E does not work